 Pegasus is the seventh largest constellation, taking up nearly 1,200 square degrees of space in the night sky, and can be seen by observers located between +90° and -60° of latitude.
-Another way to locate it is to find the “pointer stars” in the Big Dipper and follow an imaginary line running through them and Polaris over to Cassiopeia and then onto Pegasus.
+An easy way to find the Pegasus constellation is to find the “pointer stars” in the Big Dipper and follow an imaginary line running through them and Polaris over to Cassiopeia and then onto Pegasus.

-The constellation sits in an area of the sky that is chiefly populated by dimmer stars, but it has three reasonably bright stars, which are of nearly equal brightness.
+The constellation sits in an area of the sky that is chiefly populated by dimmer stars, but it has three reasonably bright stars.
+The major stars in the constellation Pegasus are of nearly equal brightness, and are as follows:

 - Scheat (Beta Pegasi), the second brightest star in Pegasus, is a red giant star (M2.5II–IIIe) found 196 light years from our solar system.
 It shines with a magnitude of 2.42, although being a semi-regular variable this can vary from 2.31 to 2.74.
 Scheat has around twice the Sun’s mass, and 1500 times its luminosity.
 The name Scheat derives from the Arabic for “the upper arm.”